course-go/course/README.md

 The course was developed as a bachelor's thesis.
 You can check out [the thesis](https://github.com/stanislav-zeman/course-go-thesis) to learn more about the original design, reasonings, and decisions made.

+## Practice

+The course is currently tutored at the [Faculty of Informatics Masaryk University](https://www.fi.muni.cz) as a part of the [PB173: Domain Specific Development](https://is.muni.cz/predmet/fi/podzim2024/PB173?lang=en) course.

 ## Schedule

 ![Schedule outline](assets/schedule.svg)